kadena-community/kadena.js/packages/libs/react-ui/README.md

 pnpm add @vanilla-extract/next-plugin --dev
 ```

-If you don’t have a next.config.js file in the root of your project, create one.
+*If you don’t have a next.config.js file in the root of your project, you'll need to create one first.*
-Add the plugin to your next.config.js file and add @kadena/react-ui to
+Add the plugin to your next.config.js file and add **@kadena/react-ui** to transpilePackages:
-transpilePackages:

 ```js
 const { createVanillaExtractPlugin } = require('@vanilla-extract/next-plugin');